Transparency issues

 This happens because SADX never sets the correct texture for the effect.
 It’s supposed to cycle between the first and second texture in SON_EFF.PVM, but SADX sets one of the textures meant for the longer dash trail, which is always purple.

 Sonic’s Light Speed Dash aura is also different.
 It looks more jagged in SADX and its glow is a lot brighter.
-It’s quite likely that the developers couldn’t get additive blending to work properly with the glow model (which uses many transparent layers), so they decreased the transparency to make the problem less noticeable.
+It’s possible that additive blending didn’t work properly with the glow model (which uses many transparent layers), so transparency was reduced to make the problem less noticeable.
 However, that resulted in more “jagginess” and a worse look of the aura overall:

 Dreamcast